Valentin Gapontsev: Career

-After completing doctorate, he joined the Soviet Academy of Sciences Institute of Radio-engineering and Electronics in 1967, where he specialized in laser material physics, researching synthesis of active gain medium materials.
+After completing his doctorate, he joined the Soviet Academy of Sciences Institute of Radio-engineering and Electronics in 1967, where he specialized in laser material physics, researching synthesis of active gain medium materials.

 In 1990, Gapontsev founded IPG Photonics at age 51.
 In a small laboratory near Moscow, he and his team invented a way to make fiber laser technology practical.
 His first contract was a $750,000 sale to Italtel, fulfilled by establishing IPG Laser GmbH factory in Burbach, which was employing 500 workers in 2011.

 In mid-1990s, he expanded his business into the US by partnering with Dallas-based RELTEC Communications to produce 10,000 optical amplifiers for new BellSouth fiber network, which was being built to connect 5 millions of US households to Internet.
 IPG Photonics was incorporated in the US in 1998.
 After moving his firm to the US, he raised $100 million investment from Merrill Lynch and Apax Partners.
 IPG specializes in production of telecommunications and industrial high-power lasers.
 According to Forbes, Gapontsev's firm controlled 80% of the high-power fiber laser market in 2011.
 Its revenue reached $1.4 billion in 2017.

 Gapontsev and his family own 47.6% of IPG.

 In 2011, Gapontsev received the Russian Federation National Award in Science and Technology.

 In 2019, Gapontsev was erroneously sanctioned as a "Russian oligarch".
 The decision was later reversed by the US Treasury.

 In 2020, Forbes ranked him No. 359 on the Forbes 400 of the richest people in America.